Lockheed Martin: "VR and XR are critical for the next generation of trainers"

 Lockheed Martin Prepar3D now supports Varjo virtual and mixed reality.

 Lockheed Martin's Prepar3D adds support for Varjo's mixed reality

-The newly-released Prepar3D v5 brings essential new capabilities and features to solve today’s emerging virtual and mixed reality training needs.
+The newly-released Prepar3D v5 supports Varjo virtual and mixed reality and brings essential new capabilities and features to solve today’s emerging virtual and mixed reality training needs.
 This opens up an incredible range of new training applications where the real and synthetically generated worlds blend seamlessly to create compelling training solutions.